Lufzys/LCUTool/README.md

 # LCTool
-AutoAccept &amp; Aram SKin Boost with LCU in C#
+AutoAccept &amp; Aram Skin Boost and other features with LCU in C#